netlify/markdown-to-sanity/bin/blogs/2018-11-29-deploying-netlify-sites-with-cloudformation.md

 topics:
   - tutorials
 tags:
-  - serverless
+  - Serverless
-  - aws
+  - AWS
-  - jamstack
+  - Jamstack
 tweet: >-
   How to deploy Netlify sites with AWS Cloudformation, SAM, and the serverless Framework